IntroductionScope of this Manual

 clustalw myseq.fasta

-mv myseq.aln myalign.alnseqret clustal::myalign.aln phylip::myalign.phylipcp myalign.phylip infileprotdist # creates distance matrix (you may need to press 'R' and then 'Y')
+# creates distance matrix (you may need to press 'R' and then 'Y')

-cp outfile infileneighbor # use default settings (press 'Y')
+# use default settings (press 'Y')

-cp outtree intreeretree
+cp outtree intree

 # displays tree and can use midpoint method for defining root of tree,